From $U(1) \times U(1)$ Symmetry Breaking to Majoron Cosmology: Insights from NANOGrav 15-year Data: Cosmic Strings and Gravitational Waves

 \section{Cosmic Strings and Gravitational Waves}

-Cosmic strins~\cite{VILENKIN1985263, Hindmarsh:1994re, Vilenkin:2000jqa} are one of the topological defects that can arise in the early Universe when a symmetry is spontaneously broken by a complex scalar field.
+Cosmic strings~\cite{VILENKIN1985263, Hindmarsh:1994re, Vilenkin:2000jqa} are one of the topological defects that can arise in the early Universe when a symmetry is spontaneously broken by a complex scalar field.
 For the formation of CSs, the scalar field must have a vacuum manifold $\mathcal{M}$ so that the fundamental (or the first homotopy) group of $\mathcal{M}$ is non-trivial, i.e., $ \pi_1 (\mathcal{M}) \neq I$.
-Generally, suppose a theory has a complex scalar $\phi $ with a quartic `Mexican hat' potential, which has a degenerate circle of minima $|\phi| = \eta/\sqrt{2}$.
-In that case, the required condition for forming CSs can be satisfied.
+A theory containing a complex scalar field $\phi$ with a quartic `Mexican hat' potential, characterized by a degenerate circle of minima $|\phi| = \eta/\sqrt{2}$, satisfies the necessary condition for cosmic string formation.
 These CSs can be present as remnants of the symmetry breaking in the broken phase of the Universe.

 If there is no energy-loss mechanism for the strings, their energy density scales as $1/a^2$, and they would have gradually dominated the total energy budget of the Universe.
 However, that is inconsistent with the CMB data obtained by Planck~\cite{Planck:2013pxb}. {Nevertheless, if there is an efficient energy loss mechanism for the CSs and if that can eventually lead the CS's characteristic length (correlation length) scale $L$ to become proportional to the cosmological (Hubble) scale, which is also known as reaching the scaling regime,} then such a scenario can be compatible with the observed CMB data.
 The only plausible mechanism~\cite{Turok:1984db} for reaching the scaling regime is the production of closed loops through the collision of two strings and/or self-intersection of strings and their subsequent decay via oscillation in their fundamental mode and higher harmonics and radiating gravitational waves (GWs) and/or Goldstone-bosons.
 Over time, CSs can potentially form a network which consists of horizon-sized long strings and sub-horizon-sized loops.
 In addition to energy emission from the normal modes of loop oscillation, there can be local deformations called cusps and kinks, which can produce bursts of GWs.
 Cusps are the points in a string loop that occur once per oscillation period, where the string motion reaches the speed of light, and kinks are the discontinuities in the tangent vector of a string-loop.